tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

-# Configure a development system for use with your Autonomous database
+# Configure a development system for use with your Autonomous Database

 ## Introduction

 This Lab walks you through on how to connect Visual Studio with Autonomous Database.

-The Windows Virtual machine provided for the workshop s pre-configured with Visual Studio and any extensions required.
+The Windows Virtual machine provided for the workshop is pre-configured with Visual Studio and any extensions required.
 RDP into the Windows Virtual Machine to connect VS with Autonomous Database.

 Estimated Time: 30 minutes